Skip to main content

 About

-DeadWire is a single player shooter game.
+DeadWire is a single player shooter game with a violence theme.
 It was developed by Shotgun Anaconda and was released on September 18, 2025.
 It received overwhelmingly positive reviews from players.

 Hack, link, and shoot in a fast-paced top-down cyberpunk shooter.
 Create devastating chain reactions to outwit enemies, break records and save your childhood mentor from a ruthless syndicate